itsumma/textarena/docs/plugins/quotePlugin.md

 # quotePlugin
-The blockquotePlugin registers complex qoute element.
+The quotePlugin registers complex qoute element.
 It consists of the author name of the quote, his role, the quote itself and the image.

 A default plugin configuration object is passed to the plugin method parameter.
 You can view all the properties at [the table of default plugin options](../plugins.md#default-plugin-options).